Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 If someone displays these warning signs for an extended period, it is vital to seek professional help.
 Seeking treatment can make a tremendous difference in improving the individual’s mental well-being and quality of life.
 Whether you’re experiencing anxiety overseas or depression in Australia, it is treatable, and with the right resources, it can be managed.
 We have a complete list of mental health resources for you that offer support in a variety of different countries.

-Breaking the Stigma Around Seeking Professional Help for Mental Health Concerns
+3. Break the Stigma Around Professional Help for Mental Health Concerns

 Despite the prevalence of mental health concerns, a stigma is still attached to seeking professional help.
 It can be challenging to reach out for assistance regarding these sensitive issues, and this fear of judgment often prevents people from seeking the support they need.
 It is why destigmatizing depression and anxiety in today’s world is so important – doing so will make it easier for people to access the mental health resources they need.